Hello. Here’s a little about myself.

 Host, Glance Live

-I host my own chat show, The ‘Alter’nate view, three times a week, discussing a range of topics.
+I host my own cricket chat show, The ‘Alter’nate view, three times a week, as well as a special tournament-based show, T20 Adda.

 Freelance Writer, Dafa News